Bovine respiratory disease: Vaccination

-Vaccinations exist for several biological BRD precursors, but the multitude of possible precursors complicates the process of choosing a vaccine regime.
-Additionally, vaccines are not completely effective in stopping the disease, but are merely helpful in mitigation.
+Vaccinations exist for several BRD pathogens, but the multitude of possible precursors complicates the process of choosing a vaccine regime.
+Combination vaccines that target several possible pathogens are commonly sold.
+Vaccines are not completely effective in stopping the disease, but are merely helpful in mitigation.
 Many of the problems with vaccine effectiveness rest with improper use, such as failing to time vaccine doses appropriately, or not administering them before shipping.
-Vaccines are available for a number of viral/bacterial agents and are often sold in combination with each other.